Ambassadors of the United States: Other chiefs of mission

-Special envoys, representatives, and coordinators
+Special envoys, representatives, coordinators, and other officeholders

 These diplomatic officials report directly to the Secretary of State.
 Many oversee a portfolio not restricted to one nation, often an overall goal, and are not usually subject to Senate confirmation.
-Unlike the State Department offices and diplomats listed in other sections of this Article, the offices and special envoys/representatives/coordinators listed in this Section are created and staffed by direction of top Federal Executive administrators – primarily U.S. Presidents and Secretaries of State – whose political or organizational management philosophies may not be shared by their successors.
-As such, many of these positions may go unfilled upon assumption of office by successor Presidential Administrations, with their offices sometimes merged with or subsumed into other offices, or abolished altogether.
+Unlike the State Department offices and diplomats listed in other sections of this article, the offices and special envoys, representatives or coordinators listed in this section are created and staffed by direction of top federal executive administrators – primarily U.S. Presidents and Secretaries of State – whose political or organizational management philosophies may not be shared by their successors.
+As such, many of these positions may go unfilled upon assumption of office by successor presidential administrations, with their offices sometimes merged with or subsumed into other offices, or abolished altogether.